 Ms. Staiblin is a board member of Georg Fischer AG, Schaffhausen and Zurich Insurance Group Ltd., and chair of the supervisory boards of Rolls-Royce Power Systems AG and Rolls-Royce Solutions GmbH.
 She formerly served on the board of Rolls-Royce plc.
 She studied Physics and Electrical Engineering at the Karlsruhe Institute of Technology, Germany and the Royal Institute of Technology in Stockholm, Sweden.
 Ms. Staiblin completed her studies with a Degree in Physics and has a Master of Science in electrical engineering.

 Gregory L. Summe

-Mr. Sundström has been appointed as a non-executive director of our board of directors effective June 17, 2019.
-He served as CEO of Stora Enso from 2014 until his retirement in 2019.
+Karl-Henrik Sundström (1960, Swedish) was appointed a non-executive director of our board of directors effective June 2019.
+Mr. Sundström served as CEO of Stora Enso from 2014 until his retirement in 2019.

 He joined Stora Enso in August 2012 as CFO and member of the group leadership team.
 In June 2013, he took on the role as executive vice president for division Paper and Wood Products.
 Prior to joining Stora Enso, Mr. Sundström held the role of CFO of NXP Semiconductors N.V.
 (2008–2012).
 Before that, he held several managerial positions in Ericsson, including CFO.

 Mr. Sundström is the chair of Boliden AB and Mölnlycke AB, member of the board of Vestas AS, chair of the Climate Leadership Coalition and member of the board of the Marcus Wallenberg Foundation.
 He participated in an Advanced Management Program at Harvard Business School in 1997 and holds a degree in Business Administration, Finance and Accounting from the Uppsala University, Sweden.